danieltomasz/danieltomasz.github.io/content/pages/about.md

 ---
 ## Daniel Borek

 Hi!
-My name is Daniel Borek.

-I live in Brussels, Belgium and I analyse data using R and Python.
+My name is Daniel and I analyse data using Python and R.

 ### An academic

 I studied physics within a MISMaP interdisciplinary programme and philosophy at University of Warsaw.

-My doctoral projects at Ghent University focusing on  spectral parametrization of neural oscillations.
+My doctoral research at Ghent University focuses on spectral parametrization of neural oscillations.

-This research draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.
+It draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.

 I am applying my skills and knowledge of statistical inference, data analysing techniques, and data visualisation to problems of understanding human brain.

-My general scientific interess are neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.
+My general scientific interests are neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.

-### … and data scientist
+### … and data scientist/analyst

 In my projects, I'm constantly switching between Python and R.